-he world's exchanges are now evolving in 'fast-forward'.
-The unexpectedly rapid penetration of electronic trading in listed derivatives in Europe (DTB's takeover of the Bund from Liffe over the last 12 months; Matif's transition to electronic trading in a few weeks; Liffe's intention to accept electronic trading and demutualise) are dramatic examples.
+The world's exchanges are now evolving in "fast-forward".
+The unexpectedly rapid penetration of electronic trading in listed derivatives in Europe (DTB's takeover of the Bund from LIFFE over the last 12 months, MATIF's transition to electronic trading in a few short weeks, LIFFE's intentions to accept electronic trading and demutualize) are dramatic examples.

-The rise of electronic trading, notably on futures exchanges, requires, in many cases, a major technology change.
-This change represents a strategic crossroads for exchanges: they now have the opportunity to join one of the emerging global standards in trading and clearing systems.
-Doing so makes tremendous sense, and promises to restructure the world's capital markets for many years to come.
+The penetration of electronic trading, notably on futures exchanges, requires, in many cases, a major technology change.
+This technology change represents a strategic crossroads for these exchanges: they now have the opportunity to join one of the emerging global standards in trading and clearing systems.
+Doing so makes tremendous sense and promises to restructure the world's capital markets for many years to come.

-There are strong economic reasons for standardising exchange and clearing house technology.
+There are strong economic reasons for standardizing exchange and clearinghouse technology.

-The globalisation of capital markets has been accelerating for some time.
-This means that the investor community and broker dealers now insist on round-theclock, user-friendly, efficient access to various markets worldwide.
+The globalization of capital markets has been accelerating for some time now.
+Globalization means that the investor community and broker dealers insist on round-theclock, user-friendly, efficient access to various markets worldwide.